Platform-OS/pos-module-core/README.md

 Events can be published and consumed by different parties.
 In the application, you can write a consumer that reacts to events published by the module.

+### Debugging events

+The core module provides a simple UI to help you preview published events, re-trigger them etc. It is available only in staging environment at `/_events`

 ## Status handling

 You can create a new status with a command so you will have a status history in your entity.
 When you create a status, the `status_created` event will be published with the status object, so you can create your consumer and set your entity's status cache (for example `c__status`) field.